ar1st0crat/GameLauncher/README.md

 # GameLauncher

-> The **GameLauncher** app was initially ordered by a company who wanted to let a potential customer/gamer play short demos of some limited collection of games before they could buy them and record video of their reactions and behaviour for later study.
+> The **GameLauncher** app was initially ordered by a company who wanted to let potential customers/gamers play short demos of some limited collection of games before they could buy them and record video of their reactions and behaviour for later study.

 Main features are:
 - Administrators should register first.
 The app stores their logins and encrypted passwords in Windows Registry